-Swiss government warn of severe heatwave

-Listening: Swiss government warn of severe heatwave
+Swiss government warns of severe heatwave

 The Swiss government continues to warn of considerable danger due to the heat for the entire week.
 On Monday, it declared a danger level 3 out of 5 for parts of western Switzerland and Ticino – in other words: considerable danger.